Nvidia says it will build UK’s most powerful supercomputer

 Nvidia, based in Santa Clara, California, said it will spend 40 million pounds ($52 million) on the supercomputer, dubbed Cambridge-1, which will consist of 80 Nvidia systems and is expected to be online by the end of the year.

-Nvidia CEO Jensen Huang said Cambridge-1, which would be ranked the world’s 29th most powerful supercomputer, will be available to healthcare researchers using artificial intelligence to working on urgent medical challenges.
+Nvidia CEO Jensen Huang said Cambridge-1 will be available to healthcare researchers using artificial intelligence to working on urgent medical challenges.

 “Tackling the world’s most pressing challenges in healthcare requires massively powerful computing resources to harness the capabilities of AI,” Huang said.